-Title: 3D printed biomaterials for optimized bone regeneration in alveolar bone
+Title: Model assisted design of 3D printed biomaterials for optimized bone regeneration in alveolar bone

 Title: Optimization of calcium phosphate-based biomaterials for intra-oral bone regeneration

 Summary: Guided bone regeneration (GBR) is an ideal approach in dentistry and regarded as a promising clinical strategy to treat periodontal diseases, maxillofacial defects and bone atrophies following tooth extraction.There are many screening studies about the bone grafts used in GBR therapy, but a little has been done on the multiple physico-chemical aspects in the intra-oral bone regeneration.
 The general aim of this project is to explore the influence of physico-chemical characteristics on the bone formation capacity of calcium phosphate-based biomaterials in order to design optimized structures for intra-oral bone regeneration that can be produced by 3D printing methods.

 Title: Optimization of patient-specific acetabular implants for larger bone defects